 Historically, proceeds of Bonds have been used by the Agency to purchase Program Loans originated by Lenders specifically for sale to the Agency for the purpose of providing financing for residential housing for low and moderate income households in North Carolina.
 The mortgage program financed with the sale of the tax-exempt bond proceeds for the purchase of Program Loans to date is called the FirstHome Mortgage program ("FirstHome").
-Under this program, the mortgage loans were purchased as Program Loans and are reflected on the balance sheet as mortgage loans.
-Under the Thirty-Ninth Supplemental Trust Agreement, the Agency will refund certain of the Agency's Home Ownership Revenue Bonds heretofore issued under the Trust Agreement with Series 39-A Bonds and pay a portion of the costs of issuance of the Series 39 Bonds.
-The FirstHome mortgage loans associated with the Refunded Bonds, also known as "Program Loans" will be transferred to the Series 39 Program Account no later than July 1, 2018.
+Under this program, the mortgage loans were purchased as Program Loans and are reflected on the Statement of Net Position as mortgage loans.